pytorch/tutorials/intermediate_source/rpc_param_server_tutorial.rst

 **Author**\ : `Rohan Varma <https://github.com/rohan-varma>`_

-This tutorials walks through a simple example of implementing a [parameter server] using PyTorch's `Distributed RPC framework <https://pytorch.org/docs/stable/rpc.html>`__.
-This is a framework in which a set of servers store parameters, such as large embedding tables, and several trainers query the parameter servers in order to retrieve the most up to date parameters.
-These trainers can run a training loop locally and ocassionally synchronize with the parameter server to get the latest parameters.
+This tutorial walks through a simple example of implementing a parameter server using PyTorch's `Distributed RPC framework <https://pytorch.org/docs/stable/rpc.html>`_.
+The parameter server framework is a paradigm in which a set of servers store parameters, such as large embedding tables, and several trainers query the parameter servers in order to retrieve the most up to date parameters.
+These trainers can run a training loop locally and occasionally synchronize with the parameter server to get the latest parameters.
 For more reading on the parameter server approach, check out `this paper <https://www.cs.cmu.edu/~muli/file/parameter_server_osdi14.pdf>`_.

-Using the Distributed RPC Framework, we'll build a training setup where multiple machines can communicate tensors over RPC and remotely train a model, fetch model parameters, or obtain gradients through the use of remote handles given by  the `RRef <https://pytorch.org/docs/stable/rpc.html#torch.distributed.rpc.RRef>`_ API.
-Further, these machines will all participate in the backwards pass through stitching of the autograd graph across multiple nodes using distributed autograd.
+Using the Distributed RPC Framework, we'll build an example where multiple trainers use RPC to communicate with the same parameter server and use `RRef <https://pytorch.org/docs/stable/rpc.html#torch.distributed.rpc.RRef>`_ to access states on the remote parameter server instance.
+Each trainer will launch its dedicated backward pass in a distributed fashion through stitching of the autograd graph across multiple nodes using distributed autograd.

 **Note**\ : This tutorial covers the use of the Distributed RPC Framework, which is useful for splitting a model onto multiple machines, or for implementing a parameter-server training strategy where network trainers fetch parameters hosted on a different machine.
 If instead you are looking for replicating your model across many GPUs, please see the `Distributed Data Parallel tutorial <https://pytorch.org/tutorials/intermediate/ddp_tutorial.html>`_.
 There is also another `RPC tutorial <https://pytorch.org/tutorials/intermediate/rpc_tutorial.html>`_ that covers reinforcement learning and RNN use cases.